webappio/docs/tuning-performance/000_the_layerfile_cache.md

 ### Differences from Docker

-There are currently three major differences between Layerfiles and Dockerfiles for use in CI:
+Here are the major differences between Layerfiles and Dockerfiles for use in CI:

 1. Layerfiles define VMs, not containers - this means you can run anything (including docker) that you could run on a regular cloud server.
+2. Running processes are snapshotted and reused.
+If you start & populate a database, that'll be included in the layer so that you don't have to re-run the steps to set up the database for *every* pipeline.
-2. `COPY` in LayerCI does not invalidate the cache when it runs, instead the files copied are monitored for read/write starting at that point.
+3. `COPY` in LayerCI does not invalidate the cache when it runs, instead the files copied are monitored for read/write starting at that point.
 This means that `COPY . .` is much more common in Layerfiles than Dockerfiles
-3. You can copy files from parent directories (`COPY /file1 .` or `COPY ../.. .`) and inherit from other Layerfiles `FROM ../../other/Layerfile`
+4. You can copy files from parent directories (`COPY /file1 .` or `COPY ../.. .`) and inherit from other Layerfiles `FROM ../../other/Layerfile`

 ### Faster installs: The CACHE directive